NickBulbeck/CampaignChart/dataLayer.md

    takes x and y co-ordinates as parameters so that we can easily iterate through a list of them read in from outside.

-TODAY IS: Friday
+TODAY IS: Monday

-The next challenge: to get the chart details in a div / ul below the playArea.
-- I need some way of both displaying it, and then making it CRUDable.
-- So, in the list, start with an input field and a Save button.
+The next challenges include:
+-
 - Once the Save button is clicked, update the input to a normal <p>
   -- add a Delete button
   -- and an Edit button, which hides the <p> and returns the input